fmuecke/ExeBundle/README.md

 **Licensing**
-- Free for private, educational or evaluation use
+- Free for non-commercial use only
 - Commercial usage requires a separate license (available on request)
 - Details described in [LICENSE.txt](LICENSE.txt), [LICENSE-SUMMARY.md](LICENSE-SUMMARY.md) and [LICENSE-FAQ.md](LICENSE-FAQ.md)